alvivar/bite/README.md

 ## Priorities

 - Auth.
+- Suscriptions (receive a message when a key changes).
-- Support ints, floats and bools.
+- Support ints, floats and bools, everything is a string at the moment.
-- The BTree on disk.
+- The BTree on disk, serialized correctly instead of json.
-- Only on memory should be an option.
+- "Only on memory" should be an option.
-- Maybe Lists.
+- Maybe Lists. (?)